-The administrative correspondence of the Harvard University Herbaria is divided into two collections, the Historic Letter Collection and the General Administrative Correspondence Collection.
+The administrative correspondence of the Harvard University Herbaria is divided into two collections, the Asa Gray correspondence files and the Administrative correspondence of the Gray Herbarium and Harvard University Herbaria.

-The General Administrative Correspondence Collection represents the work of the various Gray Herbarium directors and other herbarium staff from 1890 to 1960.
+The Administrative correspondence of the Gray Herbarium and Harvard University Herbaria represents the work of various Gray Herbarium directors and other herbarium staff from the 1890s to the present day, but the bulk of the letters are from 1890-1960.
 The letters document herbarium business with Harvard administration and suppliers, the collection and exchange of specimens, and scientific communications from other botanists, prospective students, and amateurs.

-These two collections have been combined in the correspondence list below.
-Contact the archivist if you have any questions about individual letters or correspondents.
+Some correspondents are represented in both collections.
+Contact the archivist at email@example.com if you have any questions about individual letters or correspondents.

 Additional administrative records can be found in the personal papers of the herbaria directors and at the Harvard University Archives.